Jubatian/rrpge-spec/specs/kcall.rst

 If necessary for implementing a given host, or to provide extra features for some specific target applications, the kernel may be expanded with additional functions.
-The preferred range for this is 0x8000 or above.
+The preferred range for this is 0x30 - 0x3F.

 Relying on this extension normally can't break any conforming application as they would only terminate calling any unspecified functions.
 However the